La hora pico: History

 Beginning in 2001, the program no longer had a set host and was replaced by familiar guests in each broadcast, including "Resortes", "India Maria", Silvia Pinal, Lucía Méndez, Héctor Suárez, María Victoria, Eugenio Derbez, Kuno Becker, among many other stars in the world of Cinema, Television, and Sport.

-Originally, the show was transmitted by “Canal de las Estrellas” on Thursdays, taking place of the show “Picardía Mexicana” as part of Televisa’s comedy bar.
+Originally, the show was transmitted by Canal de las Estrellas on Thursdays, taking place of the show “Picardía Mexicana” as part of Televisa’s comedy bar.
 During the time that the show aired, it underwent many schedule changes: initially, it aired at 10:00 PM and later changed to 11:00 pm.
 In 2002, when the comedy bar titled “Nos Vemos a las 10” appeared, "La Hora Pico" was once again broadcast at 10:00 pm, being the only show to have remained on the comedy bar from 2002 to 2005.
 That same year, it began airing on Saturdays around 7:00 pm.
 Finally, in 2007, it was broadcast Friday nights at 8:00 pm.

 La Hora Pico was formed from a series of sketches and gags from different kinds of humor, such as black humor, urban, white, double meanings, and puns.
-The sketches were prepared according to the characteristics of each of the guests, without the intent of ridiculing, offending, or mocking his person.
+The sketches were prepared according to the characteristics of each of the guests, without the intent of ridiculing, offending, or mocking.
 Only comical situations were proposed in which the public enjoyed its star in another facet of their career.

 All these elements resulted in an entertaining and humorous program for family nights.
 La Hora Pico addressed issues of universal and topical interest.